-Michael Celio is a sought-after trial lawyer with more than two decades of experience trying cases in Silicon Valley and beyond.
+Michael Celio is the Partner in Charge of the Palo Alto Office of Gibson, Dunn & Crutcher.
+He is a sought-after trial lawyer with more than two decades of experience trying cases in Silicon Valley and beyond.
 He maintains a wide-ranging trial practice and has tried more than two dozen cases to verdict in state and federal court.
 He is a recognized expert in the field of securities litigation and is particularly experienced in defending venture capital firms and their partners as well as their portfolio companies.
 He also has deep experience in defending criminal actions brought by the United States Department of Justice and civil enforcement actions brought by the United States Securities and Exchange Commission.

 Michael is ranked by Chambers & Partners, and clients call him “a resourceful and tenacious litigator.”
 He has also been named a Super Lawyer every year since 2010.
 Michael has been repeatedly recognized for his superior client service.
 He has been named a BTI Client Service MVP and an Acritas Star on multiple occasions, with clients calling him “the gold standard” for outside counsel.